learntocloud/learn-to-cloud/phase4/README.md

-# Phase 4: Les fondamentaux du DevOps
+# Phase 4: Principes fondamentaux de DevOps

-## Comment s'applique cette phase au cloud ?
+## Comment cette phase s'applique-t-elle au Cloud ?

 DevOps is all about getting your solutions to run efficiently from deployment to updates.
 It's not specific to Cloud, as you can implement DevOps practices on-prem as well.